 What Is Google Data Studio?

-Google Data Studio offers numerous forms of data visualizations to represent data graphically, such as a bar chart, line chart, combination chart, pie chart, or tabular format.
+Google Data Studio offers numerous forms of data visualizations to represent data graphically.
+These visualizations include a bar chart, line chart, combination chart, pie chart, or tabular format.
 You can easily adjust the visualization type, such as font size, background color, and even place your company’s image logo.

 Benefits of Google Data Studio

-Data Studio combines data from a range of reporting and analysis sources; distribute dashboards to the organization as you do Google Drive files, report/page/chart level filter data, and brand dashboards, etc.
+Data Studio combines data from a range of reporting and analysis sources.
+It can also distribute dashboards to the organization as you do Google Drive files, report/page/chart level filter data, brand dashboards, and more.

 What Are the Advantages of Using Google Data Studio?

 Google Data Studio comes with many benefits that we are going to explain below.